cblanken/cblanken.github.io/content/blog/OverTheWireBandit.md

 while also providing some insight into what each challenge is trying to teach and why it's useful, so keep an eye out for callouts like those below.

+{% callout(type="note") %}

-{{ callout(type="note" text="Access to each Bandit level is made over SSH.
+text="Access to each Bandit level is made over SSH.
 The username will correspond to the index of the level starting at 0.
-Always make sure you're logging into the correct Bandit level!") }}
+Always make sure you're logging into the correct Bandit level!")

+{% end %}

+{% callout(type="warning") %}
-{{ callout(type="warning" text="If you're looking for the solution of a particular level, you are highly encouraged to attempt it on your own before following this walkthrough.
+If you're looking for the solution of a particular level, you are highly encouraged to attempt it on your own before following this walkthrough.
 You will learn some useful things regardless, but attempting it on your own first will help the knowledge stick better.
-I promise.") }}
+I promise.
+{% end %}

 I have a few recommendations before getting started.
 Most of the OverTheWire Bandit levels provide links to (potentially) usefal manual pages.
 Unfortunately